aridjayarecipes/cutesrecipes.web.app/content/post/2239-how-to-prepare-homemade-black-bean-burgers-mexican-style.md

 - "pinch salt  pepper"
 - "1 can black beans drained rinsed patted dry"
 recipeinstructions:
-- "Preheat oven to 375 F. Spread beans evenly onto a lined baking sheet & bake for 15 mins until slightly dried out (this is important to reduce mushiness of the beans)"
+- "Preheat oven to 375 F. Spread beans evenly onto a lined baking sheet &amp; bake for 15 mins until slightly dried out (this is important to reduce mushiness of the beans)"
-- "Meanwhile saute olive oil, red pepper, mushrooms, green onion & minced garlic until soft.
+- "Meanwhile saute olive oil, red pepper, mushrooms, green onion &amp; minced garlic until soft.
 Gently blot some of the moisture out."
 - "Place sauteed mixture in a large bowl with the remaining ingredients (except beans).
-Stir together & then add the black beans.
+Stir together &amp; then add the black beans.
 Mash with a fork, leaving some larger chunks of beans."
 - "Form into patties.
 Bake at 375 F for 10 mins each side or grill 8 mins each side.
 Melt cheddar or Monterey Jack cheese on top."
 categories:
 - Recipe